NickBermudez/OSINT-Crisis-Surveillance/README.md

 'website' folder
 -------------------------
 website.py
-Contains the code to locally run a demo version of our app
+Contains the code streamlit uses to run the app the streamlit link is https://kaizen.streamlit.app/

 Recommended Setup
 -------------------------